the-specs-coder/SumCalculator/README.md

 ## Sum Calculator
-My first project where I learnt the basics
+My first project where I learnt the basics of :
 - HTML
 - CSS
 - JavaScript